We are what we eat.

 So how do you choose what’s best for your pet?
 The answer is simple but layered depending on your pet’s breed, stage of life and any existing conditions such as skin or tummy allergies.

 The simple end of the answer is that your pet’s food needs to, at a minimum, comply with Australian standards and ideally the food should be ‘complete & balanced’.
 Meaning it provides all nutrients required for the labelled stage of life.
 If the food is just ‘complete’ or ‘balanced’ or neither than your pet requires additional food sources to meet all of their nutritional needs.
-Veterinary formulated, top-end foods such as Royal Canin or Hills provides everything your pet needs, not only for their stage of life e.g puppy versus adult but also for specific disease conditions or even areas where your pet might need a bit of a boost such as their skin and coat.
+Food that meets the dietary requirements provides everything your pet needs, not only for their stage of life e.g puppy versus adult but also for specific disease conditions or even areas where your pet might need a bit of a boost such as their skin and coat.

 The more complex part of the answer is that every animal is individual in their needs and requirements.
 What might agree with one pet may cause itching or vomiting in another and sometimes this takes a lot of investigation with the help of food trials and veterinary advice.
 Food allergies are a common occurrence and often to protein sources that can form part of many foods available.
 For example, if your pet has a beef allergy, even just beef flavouring can cause a flare-up of their allergies.
 To determine whether your pet has an allergy to a particular food, a specific food trial needs to be performed and closely monitored.
 In our practice, we place patients on a specifically formulated, low allergen diet for a minimum of 6 weeks then introduce different protein sources to assess the patient’s response.
 Speak to your vet to determine the best plan of action if you suspect a food allergy with your dog or cat.

 Did you also know…?
 There are specific diets which are packed full of goodies to assist with:

 - Dental disease